• 4,000 firms

 Cold seat leasing

-Cold seat leasing refers to a seat leasing arrangement where the leased seats or workstations are provided without any existing infrastructure or equipment.
+Cold seat leasing refers to an arrangement in which the leased seats or workstations are provided without any existing infrastructure or equipment.

 In this setup, the lessee is responsible for furnishing the workspace, installing necessary equipment, and setting up the infrastructure required for their operations.